A Simple Overview of OFTP (Odette File Transfer Protocol)

 Get Started

 Both OFTP and AS2, as well as FTP, FTPS, and SFTP are supported by JSCAPE MFT Server - a Managed File Transfer Server that runs on Linux, Windows, OSX, UNIX, Solaris, and other operating systems.
-Give it a test run.
-Download the free, fully-functional evaluation edition now.
+Give it a test run when you request a risk-free trial here.